Squiddleton/Megaten/README.md

 * Persona 5
 * **(Incomplete)** Persona 4 Golden

 NOTE: This is **not** a 1:1 database of all past data.
-Skill damage and demon information is updated to the latest mainstream release, and damage values are manually adjusted relative to similar skills in said release.
+Skill and demon information is updated to the latest mainstream release, and damage values are manually adjusted relative to similar skills in said release.

 # Usage
 First, install the package by running the following command in your terminal: